-(a) IFRS 15"Revenue from Contracts with Customers" (including Amendments to IFRS 15 "Clarifications to IFRS 15 Revenue from Contracts with Customers")
+(a) IFRS 15 "Revenue from Contracts with Customers" (including Amendments to IFRS 15 "Clarifications to IFRS 15 Revenue from Contracts with Customers")

-The Group elected to recognize the cumulative effect of initially applying IFRS 15 at the date of initial application (January 1, 2018).
+IFRS 15 replaces IAS 11 Construction Contracts, IAS 18 Revenue and related Interpretations.
+In accordance with the transition provision in IFRS 15, the Group elected to recognize the cumulative effect of initially applying IFRS 15 at the date of initial application (January 1, 2018).
 The Group also elected to apply this standard retrospectively only to contracts that are not completed contracts at the date of initial application.